Containerizing Python Web Application

 $ docker run --publish 8000:8008 --name flask-demo-app flask-demo-container:1.0* Serving Flask app "app" (lazy loading)* Environment: productionWARNING: This is a development server.
 Do not use it in a production deployment.Use a production WSGI server instead.* Debug mode: on* Running on http://0.0.0.0:8008/ (Press CTRL+C to quit)* Restarting with stat* Debugger is active!* Debugger PIN: 185-072-509172.17.0.1 - - [01/Sep/2020 06:03:47] "GET / HTTP/1.1" 200 -

-of the local machine to the port 8008
+--publish forwards traffic hit at the port 8000of the local machine to the port 8008 of the container.

 And the last part of the command is the image followed by the version that we want the container to be run from.